Risk Screening

-Florida Statute 383.14 requires that all pregnant women be offered the Healthy Start Prenatal Risk Screening at their first or consequent prenatal visit and the Healthy Start Infant (Postnatal) Risk Screening be offered to parents/guardians of all infants born in Florida before leaving the delivery facility.
-Healthy Start Risk Screens identify risk factors so women and infants may be referred for services that complement and assure continued participation in prenatal and infant health care.
+Florida Statute 383.14 requires that all pregnant women be offered the Florida Prenatal Screen at their first or consequent prenatal visit and the Florida Infant Screen be offered to parents/guardians of all infants born in Florida before leaving the delivery facility.
+Florida Prenatal and Infant Screens identify risk factors so women and infants may be referred for services that complement and assure continued participation in prenatal and infant health care.

-The Healthy Start Risk Screens (prenatal & infant) were developed by a workgroup including physicians, nurses, social workers, researchers, program specialists and other professionals who are knowledgeable in the field of maternal and child health.
-The Risk Screening Forms were created after extensive research and analysis of risk factors and after a statewide advisory council approved the forms.
-Screening forms are available in English, Spanish & Creole.
+The Florida Prenatal and Infant Screens were developed by a workgroup including physicians, nurses, social workers, researchers, program specialists and other professionals who are knowledgeable in the field of maternal and child health.
+The Screens were created after extensive research and analysis of risk factors and after a statewide advisory council approved the forms.
+The Florida Prenatal and Infant Screens are available in English, Spanish and Creole.

-The Prenatal & Infant Risk Screens have been evaluated to determine their success in identifying those women and infants most at risk for adverse outcomes.
-Current studies linking birth outcomes to Healthy Start Screening data suggest that both screening instruments are effective.
+The Florida Prenatal and Infant Screens have been evaluated to determine their success in identifying those women and infants most at risk for adverse outcomes.
+Current studies linking birth outcomes to screening data suggest that both screening instruments are effective.
 Studies indicate that:

 • Predictive of preterm birth (34 weeks since LMP) and LBW< 2000 Grams.